-Many people use cosmetics on a daily basis.
+Many people use cosmetics daily.
 Even if one doesn’t use makeup products like lipstick or perfume every morning, you probably use necessities like lotion and shampoo a few times a week.
-We usually think of cosmetics as a way to groom our looks but some of the substances used in beauty products are downright disgusting.
-After reading this list of gross stuff that is used frequently in the cosmetic products, try not to cringe the next time you apply one!
+We usually think of cosmetics as a way to groom our looks, but some of the substances used in beauty products are downright disgusting.
+After reading this list of gross stuff that is used frequently in cosmetic products, try not to cringe the next time you apply one!

 Table of Contents

 Do you know what Lanolin is?
 You’ve must have put some of it on your body recently in the form of a balm, lotion, or even shaving cream.
 The fact is, Lanolin is collected from sheep wool and is used in countless beauty products (e.g., shaving cream).
 Lanolin is most commonly used for soothing sore nipples in breastfeeding mothers.
 Some well-known companies use lanolin in their facial moisturizers.
 Putting wool wax onto your lips, face, or nipples may sound gross, but be thankful that at least no sheep are harmed while manufacturing these products.